rabsef-bicrym/tudumvc/lesson4-state-upgrading-and-json-parsing.md

 **`(pole [cord fist])`**
 A `pole` is just a `face`less list.
 In this case, it would be a list of `[cord fist]`.

-**`%o` parsing**
+### `%o` parsing
-Let's look at [`of:dejs:format`](https://github.com/urbit/urbit/blob/c888af3a30b5da38a93094c0e9f5a4b0e35b9a6d/pkg/arvo/sys/zuse.hoon#L3392).  we're not going to plumb the depths of how this `wet` `gate` actually works, but we can speak to what it's going to do for us.
+Let's look at [`of:dejs:format`](https://github.com/urbit/urbit/blob/c888af3a30b5da38a93094c0e9f5a4b0e35b9a6d/pkg/arvo/sys/zuse.hoon#L3392).
+We're not going to plumb the depths of how this `wet` `gate` actually works, but we can speak to what it's going to do for us.
 An `of:dejs:format` parse will look something like this:
 ```
 %-  of
 :~  [%s-string so]